camunda/camunda-docs/docs/reference/supported-environments.md

 ### Deployment options

 Camunda 8 self-managed supports the following [CNCF Certified Kubernetes distributions](https://www.cncf.io/training/certification/software-conformance/#benefits).
 Some distributions include custom patches or upstream source code changes.
 Camunda will not provide support for issues arising from these changes.
-The management of the Kubernetes cluster as well as underlying hardware, remains your responsibility; we do not offer direct support for these components.
+The management of the Kubernetes cluster as well as underlying infrastructure, remains your responsibility; we do not offer direct support for these components.

 The following are tested deployment options for Kubernetes, Docker, and manual installation: